westpoint-robotics/usma_jackal/README.md

 #### To access the ros topics on a remote computer you should install the ros jackal packages.
 - `sudo apt-get install ros-kinetic-jackal*`

+## Time Synchronization Between Jackal and Companion Computers

+See Time_Synchronization_Setup.md in this repo.

 ## To Incorporate SARA Modular Sensor Unit int Jackal URDF:

 0. You will need the dependencies listed above (realsense, ouster, sara_description).
 Install as needed: